Do you enjoy rom com (romantic comedy) films and books?

 I won’t give you any spoilers but I love how each chapter (and there are 60 of them!) ends with a hint that something more is about to happen, but you don’t quite know what.
 You are left guessing throughout the story.
 I really enjoyed this and am happy to recommend it as part of my Recommended Reading Section.
 Tracy Bloom really does write some great rom com books.
 You can also read my review of No-one Ever Has Sex in the Suburbs by Tracy Bloom HERE.

 Has Anyone Seen My Sex Life by Kristen Bailey 4.5 star

 When I first started reading the prologue to Has Anyone Seen My Sex Life, I wasn’t too sure about it.
-I’m very pleased I carried on as it is so funny yet and has been one of my favourite books this year.
+I’m very pleased I carried on as it is so funny and heartwarming, and has been one of my favourite books this year.

 It all starts with the craziness of normal family life until a package arrives that could rip the family apart.
 As the story progresses we find out about a secret life as we follow the extended Morton family through work, school runs, children’s parties, and so much more.

 If you want something to make you laugh out loud but tug at your heartstrings too then you should read this book.
 I can guarantee you’ll never think of a Yorkshire mint cake in the same way again though.

 Natalie is due to marry Olly on Christmas Eve.
 They got a last minute deal due to a cancellation, but that meant there was only 4 weeks to plan the wedding.
 Natalie’s mum and sister get on board and take over the planning, but Natalie doesn’t want to hurt anyone’s feelings by saying what she really wants.